Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals: Introduction

 Two fundamental questions in stochastic control theory rely on sound characterizations of value processes and the development of concrete methods to produce either exact optimal controls $u^*\in U^T_0$ (when exists)

 or near-optimal controls (see e.g \cite{zhou}) which realize

 for an arbitrary error bound $\epsilon>0$.
-Exact optimal controls may fail to exist due to e.g lack of convexity, moreover they are very sensitive to perturbations and numerical rounding.
+Exact optimal controls may fail to exist due to e.g lack of convexity.
 In this context, the standard approach is to consider near-optimal controls which exist under minimal hypotheses and are sufficient in most applications.

 Two major tools for studying stochastic controlled systems are Pontryagin's maximum principle and Bellman's dynamic programming.
 While these two methods are known to be very efficient for establishing some key properties (e.g existence of optimal controls, smoothness of the value functional, sufficiency of subclasses of controls, etc), the problem of solving explicitly or numerically a given stochastic control problem remains a critical issue in the field of control theory.
 Indeed, except for a very few specific cases, the determination of an optimal control (either exact or near) is a highly nontrivial problem to tackle.
-The present article presents a systematic method to compute and characterize $u^*$ realizing (\ref{INTROpr3}) for a given stochastic control problem (\ref{valueINTR}) driven by a generic controlled process.

 In the Markovian case, a classical approach in solving stochastic control problems is given by the dynamic programming principle based on Hamilton-Jacobi-Bellman (HJB) equations.
 One popular approach is to employ verification arguments to check if a given solution of the HJB equation coincides with the value function at hand, and obtain as a byproduct the optimal control.
 Discretization methods also play an important role towards the resolution of the control problem.
 In this direction, several techniques based on Markov chain discretization schemes \cite{kushner2}, Krylov's regularization and shaking coefficient techniques (see e.g \cite{krylov1,krylov2}) and Barles-Souganidis-type monotone schemes \cite{barles} have been successfully implemented.
-We also refer the more recent probabilistic techniques on fully non-linear PDEs given by Fahim, Touzi and Warin \cite{fahim} and the randomization approach of Kharroubi, Langren\'e and Pham \cite{pham, pham1,pham2}.
+We also refer the more recent probabilistic techniques on fully non-linear PDEs given by \cite{fahim} and the randomization approach of \cite{pham, pham1,pham2}.